Brittdrog/Drogemoller_lab_website/content/authors/bdrogemoller/_index.md

 superuser: true

 # Role/position (add your position)
-role: Assistant Professor
-#Tier 2 Canadian Research Chair in Pharmacogenomics and Precision Medicine
+role: Assistant Professor, Canada Research Chair in Pharmacogenomics and Precision Medicine

 # Organizations/Affiliations (add your name and web address, if you have one)
 organizations: